Efficient algorithms for implementing incremental proximal-point methods: Introduction

 In the stochastic regime, incremental proximal iteration was first proposed and analyzed for the finite-sum optimization problem by \cite{bertsekas2011incremental}.
-However, significant advantages over first order methods were discovered later. \cite{ryu2014stochastic} showed stability results of proximal iteration, stating that the iterates stay in a noise-dominated region around the set of optimal solutions, whereas the distance of SGD iterates from the optimal set may grow extremely large at the initial iterations of the algorithm if the initial step-size is too large.
-An improved stability analysis was performed by \cite{aprox} by considering a broader family of cost approximations, in addition to the cost itself, which was later extended to the mini-batch setting by \cite{aprox_minibatch}, and numerical experiments showed that these methods are significantly less sensitive to the choice of step sizes, and are able to obtain good solutions for a wide range, in direct contrast to classical first order methods.
-Consequently, hyper-parameter tuning becomes significantly cheaper when using certain proximal point based methods to train models, and consequently the computational and energetic footprint of the training process is reduced.
+However, significant advantages over first order methods were discovered later in the form of improved stability with respect to step-size choices \cite{ryu2014stochastic, aprox, aprox_minibatch} .
+Consequently, hyper-parameter tuning becomes significantly cheaper when using certain proximal point based methods to train models, and consequently overall the computational cost and energetic footprint of the training process is reduced, even if training for one specific hyper-parameter configuration is more expensive.

 Using a finer model instead of a linear approximation bears a cost - since $f$ can be arbitrarily complex, computing the proximal operator may be arbitrarily hard, or even infeasible to do in practice.
 Thus, there is a trade-off between any advantage a finer approximation may provide, and the difficulty of proximal operator computation.